One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Hiking Details

-The farm is over 200 acres and has 7 trails plus a Fairy Trail.
-These range from the Pumpkin Ash Trail along the Potomac River to the Blackberry Trail and the Pawpaw Trail.
+The farm spans over 200 acres and features 7 short trails, plus a whimsical Fairy Trail.
+These range from the Pumpkin Ash Trail—a scenic walk and river trail along the Potomac River—to the Blackberry Trail and the Pawpaw Trail.

-All information is on their website along with distance and markers for each hiking trail.
+All information is available on their website, including distance and markers for each of the short trails.

-The paths are not stroller friendly.
-Bring boots if there’s been any rain because the paths can get muddy.
+The paths are not stroller-friendly.
+Bring boots if there’s been any rain, as the trails can get muddy.

 Read 25 Practical Tips to Exploring Around The National Colonial Farm for tons more info.